dbohdan/sqawk/README.md

 `sqawk [globaloptions] script [option=value ...] filename1 [[option=value ...] filename2 ...]`

+One of the filenames can be `-` for standard input.

 ## An example

 Here is a somewhat contrived example that shows a script, a global option and file options in use: